 The start page contains among other things a number of entries:

-The entries "EU by topic" and "Institutions and bodies" lead to information concerning the functioning of the European Union.
+The entries "Actions by topic" and "Institutions and bodies" lead to information concerning the functioning of the European Union.
 They are a good starting point to quickly acquaint yourself with a topic.

 There are several ways to search the Europa.eu.